 A BA may give you a high-level view of the system, tools, and techs, but the last word is the architect’s.
-He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – builds a ‘skeleton’ of a system, and sends it to the software development team to grow some ‘organs and muscles’.
+He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – simply put, they build a ‘skeleton’ of a system and send it to the software development team to grow some ‘organs and muscles’.

 Let’s get down to work finally!
 This is the most time-consuming phase of the SDLC which takes up to 40 percent of the whole software development lifecycle!
 This is a subjective figure, of course, and it varies from project to project.
 It may be four to twelve months, or even several years depending on the nature of your product.
 Some project simply never stop to develop.

 Hooray!
 Why not glue all the code pieces together and run them in the deployment environment?
 Now we can finally see what it all was for.

 When the whole team is celebrating the success, the maintenance team’s watch begins.

 So, this is a typical Waterfall software development lifecycle that a standard piece of software had to go through back in the ’60s, replaced by the Iterative model, V-model, etc. in time.
 It is pretty simple, yet it will serve us as a great foundation for a really great SDLC template.

 Software Development Life Cycle Template as It Is in 2022

-The SDLCs that our moms and dads used were nowhere near as efficient as it is now.
+The SDLCs that our moms and dads used were nowhere near as efficient as they are now.

-The SDLC model that an absolute majority follows today is Agile-based.
+The SDLC model that the vast majority follows today is Agile-based.
 As contrasted to the Iterative model or V-model, it is an almost exact replica of the Waterfall methodology (which is why we used it as a basis), only it makes focus on iterations and has a downward spiral shape, not linear like in Waterfall.